krfreak/cwdt-faq/content/faq/upgrades.md

 Dying Sun is big dps, its a must

-The biggest question is how do I get more damage.
+The biggest question is how do I get more damage.\
 The secret to this question is Resistances.
-How to get resistances?
+How to get resistances?\
 Craft helm/boots/gloves with resistances.
 And a rare ring with triple T1/T2 resistances.

-Why Resistance?
+##### Why Resistance?

-Because once you have resistances, all Jewel sockets become pure damage slots.
+Because once you have resistances, all Jewel sockets become pure damage slots.\
 Open and see the 100 and 700 divines PoB.
 The jewels sockets are loaded mega DPS.

-Please see the Min Maxed PoB to see how its done
+Please see the Min Maxed PoB to see how its done.\
-Don't Switch to Omni without 500 Divines or more.
+Don't Switch to Omni without 500 Divines or more.\
-Omni will be squishy without suppression
+Omni will be squishy without suppression.

 Good luck!
 Don't be Afraid!
 Go Bold!